 "30.26.
 The impugned judgement and decree is vitiated on account of conscious disregard of the well settled law by the Trial Court.
 The Trial Court, who was obliged to apply law and adjudicate claims according to law, is found to have thrown to winds all such basic and fundamental principles of law.
-The Trial Court did not even consider and apply its mind to the judgments cited by NDMC at the time of hearing.
-The judicial discipline demands that the Trial Court should have followed the well settled law.
-The judicial discipline is one of the fundamental pillars on which judicial edifice rests and if such discipline is routed, the entire edifice will be affected.
-It cannot be gainsaid that the judgments mentioned below are binding on the Licensee who could not have bypassed or disregarded them except at the peril of contempt of this Court.
-This cannot be said to be a mere lapse.
-The Trial Court has dared to disregard and deliberately ignore the following judgments.
+The Trial Court did not even consider and apply its mind to the judgments cited by NDMC at the

-22. Consequences of the Trial Court disregarding well settled law 22.1.
+22. Consequences of the Trial Court disregarding well settled law

+- 22.1.
 If the Trial Court does not follow the well settled law, it shall create confusion in the administration of justice and undermine the law laid down by the constitutional Courts.
 The consequence of the Trial Court not following the well settled law amounts to contempt of Court.
-Reference in this regard may be made to the judgments given below.
+Reference in this regard may be made to the judgments given below. - 22.5.

-22.5.
 In Re: M.P.
 Dwivedi, (1996) 4 SCC 152, the Supreme Court initiated suo moto contempt proceedings against seven persons including the Judicial Magistrate, who disregarded the law laid down by the Supreme Court against handcuffing of under-trial prisoners.
 The Supreme Court held this to be a serious lapse on the part of the Magistrate, who was expected to ensure that basic human rights of the citizens are not violated.
 The Supreme Court took a lenient view considering that Judicial Magistrate was of young age.
 The Supreme Court, however, directed that a note of that disapproval to be placed in his personal file.
-Relevant portion of the said judgment is reproduced hereunder : - not think it necessary to take any action for the removal of handcuffs or against the escort party for bringing them to the court in handcuffs and taking them away in handcuffs without his authorisation.
+Relevant portion of the said judgment is reproduced hereunder: - "22.
+It appears that the contemner was completely insensitive about the serious violations of the human rights of the undertrial prisoners in the matter of their handcuffing inasmuch as when the prisoners were produced before him in court in handcuffs, he did not think it necessary to take any action for the removal of handcuffs or against the escort party for bringing them to the court in handcuffs and taking them away in handcuffs without his authorisation.
 This is a serious lapse on the part of the contemner in the discharge of his duties as a judicial officer who is expected to ensure that the basic human rights of the citizens are not violated.
 Keeping in view that the contemner is a young judicial officer, we refrain from imposing punishment on him.
 We, however, record our strong disapproval of his conduct and direct that a note of this disapproval by this Court shall be kept in the personal file of the contemner.
 We also feel that judicial officers should be made aware from time to time of the law laid down by this Court and the High Court, more especially in connection with protection of basic human rights of the people and, for that purpose, short refresher courses may be conducted at regular intervals so that judicial officers are made aware about the developments in the law in the field."